gvwilson/sensibleadventures/nardica/nardica.md

 Uncle Jack growled.
 "Tell me how affin' fast, man."

-"Eighteen kay an hour."
+"Twenty kay an hour."
 Wales hesitated.
-"Make that twenty.
+"Make that twenty-two.
 She's military for sure."

 Uncle Jack horked and spat into the garbage pail by his feet.